cristianstanescu/angular-alerts/README.md

 }]).
 ```

-By default, **angular-notifications** will setup contextual methods for integration with Twitter
+By default, **angularjs-notify** will setup contextual methods for integration with Twitter
 Bootstrap (the template used for displaying messagesis also a Twitter Bootstrap alert) and will try
 to remove some keys from **Ruby on Rails** responses: